Harvest Host Information

 • Hosts can involve or create a network of neighbors — because you’re hosting the health hub, you’re in charge of the people you invite!

-• Share on social media sites such as Facebook, Instagram, and Twitter/X.
+• Share on social media sites like Facebook, Instagram, and Twitter/X.

 • In addition to sharing basic information about the farm and your pickup location, pictures are a great way to help your neighbors visualize and be inspired by what we are doing.